 On the Eastern Shore of Maryland, snakehead populations are established in practically all major rivers.
-Snakeheads are commonly caught in the Nanticoke, Blackwater, Transquaking, and Chicamacomico rivers.
+Snakeheads are common the Nanticoke, Choptank, Blackwater, Transquaking, Chicamacomico, and Wicomico rivers.

 Maryland, Virginia, and the Potomac River Fisheries Commission all prohibit the possession of live northern snakeheads.
 Federal law prohibits the transport of live snakeheads into the U.S. or across State lines.

 In 2022, the Maryland Department of Natural Resources (DNR) and U.S. Fish and Wildlife Service (USFWS) began a cooperative tagging program to monitor northern snakeheads in the Chesapeake Bay and Blackwater River.